dbj-systems/dbj--nanolib/README.md

            that means no console, syslog and such
 - prefix is "Nano", keep that in mind
     - do not be affraid to "take things out"
-        - for eaxmple DBJ++TU (unit testing) will ba taken out
+        - for eaxmple DBJ++TU (unit testing) will be taken out into separate lib
 - develop for constrained run-time environment
     - no exceptions
     - no STL
     - modern C as much as possible
     - C++17
     - iostreams just when testing
-    - develop console programs just when testing
+    - develop console programs just for testing
        -- we use DBJ++TU
 - for development use Windows and VisualStudio
     - dbj nano lib, is semi-portable portable.
 It is developed on Windows 10 PRO, using Visual Studio and Windows SDK, the latest.